drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Homologation of Alkyl Chains

-The increase in the number of carbon atoms in a chain serves to progressively explore the existence and the depth of a pocket located in the region explored.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/homologation-alkyl-chains-40164da7'><i class='fa fa-play' aria-hidden='true'></i></button>The increase in the number of carbon atoms in a chain serves to progressively explore the existence and the depth of a pocket located in the region explored.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/Homologation_a01.gif){: loading=lazy }
 #### Example 1 of Homologation

-The hydrogen atom connected to the nitrogen of apomorphine was replaced by methyl, ethyl, n-propyl and n-butyl groups.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-1-homologation-f86180fb'><i class='fa fa-play' aria-hidden='true'></i></button>The hydrogen atom connected to the nitrogen of apomorphine was replaced by methyl, ethyl, n-propyl and n-butyl groups.
 The best activity was found for the n-propyl analog, whereas the n-butyl demonstrated a great loss in potency.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[apo]: 3D structure of a macromolecule without a ligand